The Prisoner of Zenda (1952 film): Plot

 Help comes from an unexpected quarter.
 To be king, Michael must marry his cousin Flavia.
 Rupert sets a trap for Rassendyll and arrives with two other men to kill him.
-But before Rupert arrives, Antoinette de Mauban (Greer), Michael's jealous French mistress, slips in and reveals to Rassendyle that (1) it is a trap to kill him, and (2) the king is being held in Michael's castle near Zenda.
+But before Rupert arrives, Antoinette de Mauban, Michael's jealous French mistress, slips in and reveals to Rassendyll that (1) it is a trap to kill him, and (2) the king is being held in Michael's castle near Zenda.
 She promises to help rescue him.
 Since Rudolf would be executed at the first sign of a rescue attempt, she proposes that one man swim the moat and hold off his would-be assassins, while loyal troops storm the castle.
 With the help of Antoinette and Captain Fritz von Tarlenheim, Rassendyll escapes.

 After meeting with Rupert, who offers him 100,000 pounds to leave (and have Fritz and Col Zapt killed), Rassendyll plans a rescue with Fritz and Zapt.
 He decides that he is the man to swim the moat, over Zapt's strenuous objections.

 Their carefully laid plans go awry when Michael finds Rupert trying to seduce his mistress.
 After Rupert kills him, a heartbroken Antoinette blurts out just enough to alert Rupert to danger.
 Rassendyll fights and kills the guards, but must engage in a prolonged duel with Rupert while at the same time trying to lower the drawbridge to let Zapt and his men inside.
 When he finally succeeds, Rupert flees.

-King Rudolf is restored to his throne.
+King Rudolf resumes his royal powers and duties.
 Rassendyll tries to persuade Flavia to leave with him, but her devotion to duty is too great and their parting, while loving, is bittersweet.

 In the final scene, Zapt and von Tarlenheim escort Rassendyll to the border, where Fritz tells him, "Fate doesn't always make the right man King," and Colonel Zapt salutes him, saying, "You're the noblest Elphburg of them all," as Rassendyll rides across the border.